 Accounting Standards Australia's accounting standards as issued by the Australian Accounting Standards Board from time to time.
-AGM Annual General Meeting of a company.
+AGM Annual general meeting of a company.
 APRA The Australian Prudential Regulation Authority.
 ASIC The Australian Securities and Investments Commission.
+ASIC Act Australian Securities and Investments Commission Act 2001 (Cth).
 ASX ASX Limited or the Australian Securities Exchange market which it operates, as the context requires.
 Australian Consumer Law Schedule 2 of the Competition and Consumer Act.
 CFS regime The crowd-sourced funding legislative regime governed by the Corporations Act and the Australian Securities and Investments Commission Act 2001 (Cth).
-Competition and Consumer Act Competition and Consumer Act 2010 (Cth).
-Corporations Act Corporations Act 2001 (Cth). director Defined in the Corporations Act as: (a) a person who: (i) is appointed to the position of a director, or (ii) is appointed to the position of an alternate director and is acting in that capacity; regardless of the name that is given to their position; and (b) unless the contrary intention appears, a person who is not validly appointed as a director if: (i) they act in the position of a director; or (ii) the directors of the company are accustomed to act in accordance with the person's instructions or wishes.
-Subparagraph (b)(ii) does not apply merely because the directors act on advice given by the person in the proper performance of functions attaching to the person's professional capacity, or the person's business relationship with the directors or the company. disclosing entity An entity which is subject to an enhanced disclosure regime under the Corporations Act, such as listed companies and certain companies with 100 or more shareholders. key management personnel Key management personnel has the same meaning as in the Accounting Standards, that is, the persons who have authority and responsibility for planning, directing and controlling the activities of the company, directly or indirectly, including any director (whether executive or otherwise). large proprietary company A proprietary company that for a financial year satisfies at least two of the following criteria: the consolidated revenue for the financial year of the company and the entities it controls (if any) is \$50 million or more; the value of the consolidated gross assets at the end of the financial year of the company and the entities it controls (if any) is \$25 million or more; the company and the entities it controls (if any) have 100 or more employees at the end of the financial year. listed Included in the official list of ASX or certain other financial markets. member In general, a person who holds shares in a company. officer Includes a director, secretary, or other person who makes or participates in making decisions that affect the business of a company (or a substantial part of it) or who has the capacity to significantly affect the company's financial standing. secretary The Corporations Act does not define the term "secretary", but the secretary usually acts as chief administrative officer of the company.
+Competition and Consumer Act Compe Competition and Consumer Act 2010 (Cth).
+Corporations Act Corpor Corporations Act 2001 (Cth).
+Director Defined in the Corporations Act as: (a) a person who: (i) is appointed to the position of a director, or (ii) is appointed to the position of an alternate director and is acting in that capacity; regard and lless of the name that is given to their position; (b) unless the contrary intention appears, a person who is not validly appointed as a director if: (i) they act in the position of a director; or (ii) the directors of the company are accustomed to act in accordance with the person's instructions or wishes.
+Subparagraph (b)(ii) does not apply merely because the directors act on advice given by the person in the proper performance of functions attaching to the person's professional capacity, or the person's business relationship with the directors or the company.
+Disclosing entity An entity which is subject to an enhanced disclosure regime under the Corporations Act, such as listed companies and certain companies with 100 or more shareholders.

+Key management personnel Key management personnel has the same meaning as in the Accounting Standards, that is, the persons who have authority and responsibility for planning, directing and controlling the activities of the company, directly or indirectly, including any director (whether executive or otherwise).
+Large proprietary company A proprietary company that for a financial year satisfies at least two of the following criteria: the consolidated revenue for the financial year of the company and the entities it controls (if any) is \$50 million or more; the value of the consolidated gross assets at the end of the financial year of the company and the entities it controls (if any) is \$25 million or more; the company and the entities it controls (if any) have 100 or more employees at the end of the financial year.
+Listed Included in the official list of ASX or certain other financial markets.
+Member In general, a person who holds shares in a company.
+Officer Includes a director, secretary, or other person who makes or participates in making decisions that affect the business of a company (or a substantial part of it) or who has the capacity to significantly affect the company's financial standing.
+Secretary ne Corporations Act does not define the term "secretary", at the secretary usually acts as chief administrative officer the company.